bbobkins/r4850g2_arduino/README.md

     Cable
-    -1m of Red and Black DC cable capable of 55A of current at 48V -Lugs/bolts/washers/nuts for the DC cable side of things -1-2m of AC cable with the appropriate AC plug on the end, sized for 3000w 240v or 1500w 120v -Jumper wire
+    -1m of Red and Black DC cable capable of 55A of current at 48V -The DC plug on the far end that plugs into whatever it is your plugging this thing into...
+Anderson plug?
+    -Lugs/bolts/washers/nuts for the DC cable module adapter side of things -1-2m of AC cable with the appropriate AC plug on the end, sized for 3000w 240v or 1500w 120v -Jumper wire
     -1-3m twin (twisted pair?) data cable for CAN to run between module cable adapter and board